mpauly/causal-sets-rust/README.md

 # Causal Set MCMC

-This code performs MCMC simulations with $d=2$ causal sets, with the aim of reproducing the results of [https://arxiv.org/abs/1110.6244](1110.6244).
+This code performs MCMC simulations with $d=2$ causal sets representing Minkowski space, with the aim of reproducing the results of [https://arxiv.org/abs/1110.6244](1110.6244).
-The code is not yet doing what it should, so use at your own risk.
+The code is not thoroughly tested, so use at your own risk.

 ## Installation